AI4DBiological-Systems/PowerSeriesIVP/README.md

 ```

 # TODO:
-- Add a gain parameter to the quadratic rational metric.
 - Make the test-oriented scripts in `\examples` into test sets.
 - Add API documentation strings, and tutorials with visualization.
 - Write latex or render an image to show the metric equation on the README.md and tutorial examples.